Hotels4Teams

 Which hotels near Balloon Fiesta Park are good for families?

 Several hotels near Balloon Fiesta Park are well-suited for families.
-Quality Inn & Suites Albuquerque North near Balloon Fiesta Park (1.59 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express - Balloon Fiesta Park by IHG (1.61 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Staybridge Suites North - Albuquerque by IHG (1.72 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Quality Inn & Suites Albuquerque North near Balloon Fiesta Park (1.59 mi, from $82/night), Holiday Inn Express - Balloon Fiesta Park by IHG (1.61 mi, from $128/night), and Staybridge Suites North - Albuquerque by IHG (1.72 mi, from $127/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Balloon Fiesta Park?